martijnat/crypturd/README.md

 *** NOT SECURE, DO NOT USE FOR ANYTHING YOU CARE ABOUT ***

-The current aes implementation in this library is *NOT* secure.
+The current AES implementation in this library is *NOT* secure.

 1. It uses (truncated or padded) raw keys instead of generating one using a key-derivation function.
 Technically not fatal but can